National Press Club (United States): National Press Building

 In 1925, National Press Club president Henry L. Sweinhart appointed a special building committee to plan for a permanent club headquarters.
 The Ebbitt Hotel was demolished, and the Ebbitt Grill moved to the Albee building.
-The new National Press Building, at 14th and F Streets NW, was completed in August 1927, and included retail space and office space intended for Washington news bureaus, with the club occupying the 13th and 14th floors.
+The new National Press Building, at 14th and F Streets NW, was completed in August 1927, and included retail space and office space intended for Washington, D.C.–based news bureaus with the club occupying the 13th and 14th floors.
 In order to increase their funding, the club made a deal with movie studio 20th Century Fox to build a theater as part of the building.

 In 1932, Bascom N. Timmons, who established an independent news bureau in Washington, D.C., became president of the press club.
 He worked to save the press club building in New York City from foreclosure by persuading President Franklin Roosevelt to sign an amendment to the federal bankruptcy law that blocked pending foreclosure and kept the building open.

 The National Press Building was renovated from 1984 to 1985, in conjunction with the development of the adjacent The Shops at National Place.
 Beginning in 2004, a 10-year, $15 million second renovation occurred.
 In 2011, the building was sold to Quadrangle Development Corp. and AEW Core Property Trust (U.S.) for $167.5 million.
 The owners placed the building, assessed at $237.5 million, up for sale in August 2014.

 The National Press Club also rents space to other organizations.